zAcherttp/se104-auto-repair-shop/k6-tests/README.md

 # k6 Load Testing for Auto Repair Shop

-This directory contains k6 load tests for the automobile repair shop management system. **All tests are limited to a maximum of 10 concurrent users** as per project requirements.
+This directory contains k6 load tests for the automobile repair shop management system.
+Tests use higher-intensity configurations — per-test maxima vary (for example, up to 200 virtual users for the vehicle search test).

 ## Prerequisites